A very common question – what is health insurance? Trying to figure out health insurance (HI) coverage may be as tedious as learning a new language.

 At its very core, HI covers the cost of hospitalization, surgery, emergency department visits, regular check-ups, and prescription medications.
 Some HI policies also cover dental and vision expenditures.

 Generally speaking, health insurance, often known as medical insurance, is intended to transfer risk from you to the insurance company.
 It helps you avoid getting buried under a mound of medical debt that you can’t afford to pay back.
 One of the most important reasons for having HI is to avoid financial risk.
+Here are some of the best health insurance companies for you to give you the more idea about the health insurance.

 Only two types of HI are offered to individuals: privately purchased policies and publicly-funded plans.
 Selecting among the many HI options may be like attempting to pick the best movie streaming service for a Saturday night binge on Netflix (but without the joy).